 Any operation in which there is a large surface area that is operated on runs the risk of having blood or fluid collect in the space left behind as it heals.
-If your surgeon is concerned, they will use surgical drains to prevent these collections of fluid.
-They will occasionally arise after the drains have been removed or collect in an area that does not flow to the surgical drain.
-Should this occur, it can be removed either with a needle aspiration in the rooms, or occasionally another drain can be placed under ultrasound guidance.
+Your surgeon may place surgical drains to prevent these collections of fluid, but they will occasionally arise after the drains have been removed or collect in an area that does not flow to the surgical drain.
+Should this occur it can be removed either with a needle aspiration in the rooms, or occasionally another drain can be placed under ultrasound guidance.
+In any breast surgery that involves the placement of breast implants, development of a collection may contribute to the formation of capsular contracture.